 Houses are not persons like human beings are.
 But houses do have personality.
 Some houses are tall and proud; others short and humble.
+It all depends on who built them and what the person wanted to design at the time.
+For example, you could check out these double storey homes wa to give you a better idea of how some houses do differ.
 Some houses are meticulous; others rather messy.
 They get their personality from the people who built them and the people who live in them.
 Houses like to be lived in.
 They are happiest when people are running in and out, playing in the yard and chatting in the living room.
 Houses should be full of life, laughter, joy, and love.
 Happy houses beam with the love that fills them.
 When moving house, there are a number of people that you speak to, like Estate Agents, removal companies, property lawyers and more.
 Even through this, you may still feel like you are on your own.
 There are a number of companies that you can look into to get legal help when moving house.
 It will make this an easier process and stress-free.

 When it is time to move to a new house you have to pack and say goodbye to all your friends.
 No one has been a better friend to you than your house.
 The house has been there for you through the years and the tears.
 It always welcomed you home from work or school.
 It’s kept you warm and safe at night.
 It has put up with a lot of slammed doors and abuse and stomped feet.
 It would be rude to leave without taking time to say goodbye.

 Take Time to Say Thank You